 All of us carry many stories within us – those passed down to us, those that happen to us, or to people that we know and these are the stories that need to be told and shared.

 The Good Story Project came to us, as an idea, a desire, in the month of July 2020.
 We realised that we wanted to create a platform for stories big and small.
 Stories of ordinary people and everyday life.
 A safe space where interviews, personal narratives and features could be conducted with balance and empathy.
-In order to set the ball rolling, we started brainstorming for story ideas; not just themes that were relevant to us in the midst of the pandemic but also that were pertinent before and will be so, much after the pandemic ends, as well.
-We aim to share and open up this space with fellow writers who believe in telling stories in the spirit we do.
+In order to set the ball rolling, we started brainstorming for story ideas; not just themes that were relevant to us in the midst of the pandemic but also those that were pertinent before and will be so, much after the pandemic ends.
+We aim to share and open up this space with fellow writers who believe in telling stories in the spirit that we do.

 Recalls Eisha Sarkar, a communications professional, and in this piece, she reflects on her journey as a parent and describes incidents, books and literature that helped her chart her own journey through motherhood.

 “When I think of our daughter and how both of them missed getting to know each other, I feel a lump in my throat,”

 Says Vadodara-based artist and sculptor Zaida Jacob whose daughter was only a year and half when Jacob lost her husband in 2002.
 In this piece, she shares what grief feels like – tracing her memories to the time when she had just lost her spouse and 19 years later.
 She also shares her thoughts on how one can help a person who is grieving as well as how loss shapes a person…